ILUNGAMULALA/Safety_requirement_detection/README.md

 # Safety Requirement Detection Project

+## Alert: The training model is very big, it could not be uploaded on this repository.
+You can train yours using yolo on Google collabs.

 This project involves the detection of Personal Protective Equipment (PPE), such as hardhats, masks, and safety vests, using a YOLO model.
 It is integrated with an ESP32 microcontroller that receives commands based on the detected safety equipment.
 The project can process both webcam feeds and videos, providing real-time feedback on safety compliance.

 ## Table of Contents